brikis98/yevgeniy-brikman-homepage/_posts/2019-10-17-never-let-me-go.md

 === Overall ===

-Not a perfect book‚Äîit doesn't quite hit the high notes of "The Remains of the Day"‚Äîbut still well worth a read.
+Not a perfect book—it doesn't quite hit the high notes of "The Remains of the Day"—but still well worth a read.

 **Rating**: 4 stars